TinyChipHub/ESP-Miner-Zyber/readme.md

 ```
 bitaxetool --config ./config-401.cvs
 ```
-- Flash both a factory image _and_ a config to your Bitaxe: note the settings in the config file will overwrite the config already baked into the factory image:
+- Flash both a factory image _and_ a config to your [Bitaxe miner](https://tinychiphub.com/collections/home-miner): note the settings in the config file will overwrite the config already baked into the factory image:

 ```
 bitaxetool --config ./config-401.cvs --firmware ./esp-miner-factory-401-v2.4.2.bin
 ```

 ## AxeOS API
-The esp-miner UI is called AxeOS and provides an API to expose actions and information.
+The esp-miner UI is called [AxeOS](https://tinychiphub.com/blogs/technical/firmwares-and-instructions-for-upgrading-and-flashing) and provides an API to expose actions and information.

 For more details take a look at `main/http_server/http_server.c`.